 Details of to where discharged or transferred, & date of death.
 In relevant cases dates of escape & recapture.

 Contains date the of trial & absolute discharge; place discharged to (addresses become more specific in later years), or name of asylum transferred to.

 Details the cause of death; form of insanity at time of death & the observation column records if body removed by friends or buried in the asylum cemetery.

 3769A/H/20 & H/21 MALE DISCHARGES (H/20) FEMALE DISCHARGES (H/21)

-Although marked on the spine Discharges, these appear to be Case Books, having a similar format to H/9 Patient Case Books & following the date sequence.
+Although titled Discharges, these are a continuation of the Case Books for patients that were eventually discharged.
+Similar in format to H/9 Case Books & following the date sequence.
 Like the H/9 Case Books they include medical history & detailed patient case notes.
 They are bound alphabetically with an index for each surname letter.
 In some cases there are photographs of the patient.

 3769A/H/22 & H/24 MALE DEATHS (H/20) FEMALE DEATHS (H/24)

-Similar in format to the H/9 Case Books they include medical history & patient case notes, most of which state they have been copied from the H/9 Case books.
+Although titled Deaths, these are a continuation of the Case Books for patients that died in the Asylum.
+Similar in format to the H/9 Case Books & following the date sequence.
+Like the H/9 Case Books they include medical history & patient case notes.
 They are bound alphabetically with an index for each surname letter.
 Forms specifying cause of death are included in most cases.
 A few have photographs of the patient.

 ADMISSION REGISTERS INDEXED